LyndonSimpson/JARVIS/making_good_prompts.md

 "Summarize the text below into 500 words or less.
 Create sections for each important point with a brief summary of that point."
 [insert text]
 Copy paste

+Need to set up better params for JARVIS